-Inside the Sun Basket supply chain and manufacturing process | Company Report | Business Chief North America
+Inside the Sun Basket supply chain and manufacturing process | Business Chief North America

 Inside the Sun Basket supply chain and manufacturing process

-Mike Wargocki and Michael Thompson discuss Sun Basket’s unique approach to delivering healthy, customizable, and delicious food

-Mike Wargocki and Michael Thompson discuss Sun Basket’s unique approach to delivering healthy, customizable, and delicious food

 The COVID-19 pandemic has had a dramatic impact on the way we all live, work, spend money and eat.
 Forced inside by widespread lockdowns and social distancing measures, people are increasingly turning to online services to secure their basic needs.
 At a stressful time like this, the value of healthy, convenient, sustainable food is more apparent than ever.
 For California-based meal kit delivery service Sun Basket, 2020 has been a year of unprecedented challenges and opportunity.
-“Our business essentially doubled in three weeks during that initial spike,” says .
+“Our business essentially doubled in three weeks during that initial spike,” says Michael Thompson, Vice President of Supply Chain and Business Integration at Sun Basket.
 “We basically found ourselves in a position where we suddenly stopped being a convenience and became more of an essential service for a lot of our customers.”

 Sun Basket was founded in 2014 by award-winning chef Justine Kelly and Adam Zbar, Tyler MacNiven and George Nachtrieb – a trio of tech entrepreneurs looking to marry the convenience of on-demand, subscription-based food delivery with restaurant-quality cuisine tailored to suit every diet.

-“Sun Basket is a delivery-based meal subscription business, and our goal is to provide healthy food options to our customers using that model,” explains .
+“Sun Basket is a delivery-based meal subscription business, and our goal is to provide healthy food options to our customers using that model,” explains Mike Wargocki, Sun Basket’s VP of Manufacturing.
 “Whether our customers are eating gluten-free or vegan, or are on a Mediterranean diet, we find creative, delicious and healthy solutions for them.”

 Creative, Delicious, Healthy